ThunderFly-aerospace/TF-R1/README.md

 # DashBoard app

-The dashboard application is used for display of essential data for UAV mission.
+The dashboard application is used for the display of essential data for UAV missions.
 It is used by all crew members while the UAV is in the flight.
 ```bash
   sudo pip3 install kivy pyttsx
   sudo apt install libespeak1